AlshahraniAfaf/AlshahraniAfaf/README.md

 ---

 ### About Me
-Computer Science graduate with specialized hands-on training in Data Science (Tuwaiq Academy) and Data Analysis (Hash Plus).
-Passionate about data processing, visualization, and building end-to-end analytical solutions.

-A dedicated Computer Scientist with a strong foundation in Data Analysis, Machine Learning, and Technical Support.
-I turn complex data into actionable insights through interactive dashboards, structured analysis, and predictive modeling using Python, Power BI, and SQL/Excel.
+A dedicated Computer Scientist with expertise in technical support, hardware/software troubleshooting, and data analysis using Microsoft Power BI, Excel, and Python.
+Also skilled in Machine Learning with Python.
+Seeking to contribute my technical skills, knowledge, and problem-solving abilities to a professional organization that offers growth and career development opportunities.
 ---

 ## 🛠️ Technical Skills